joelgrus/data-science-from-scratch/code-python3/README.md

 Similarly, if you have a `dict` then its `.keys()` is lazy, so you have to wrap it in `list` as well.
 This is possibly my least favorite change in Python 3.

+A better solution is probably to replace most of these with list comprehensions.

 ## binary mode for CSVs